Florida DOC turns to SAS to help ensure citizen safety

 Lawmakers get answers right away

-In addition, the team responds to a constant flow of ad hoc requests that come from numerous sources: lawsuit discovery, the Governor's Office, state legislators, auditing agencies, federal officials, reporters, the general public and others.
+The team responds to a constant flow of ad hoc requests that come from numerous sources: lawsuit discovery, the Governor's Office, state legislators, auditing agencies, federal officials, reporters, the general public and others.

 These impromptu requests can range from a simple list to a complex question such as, "What is the recidivism rate for this subset of inmates who are enrolled in this specific program?"

 "They all want answers right away," said Ensley.
 "So we need to be very responsive.
 These kinds of questions usually involve multiple SAS data sets that must be merged.
 Our team mostly creates these reports by writing code by hand in a simple editing window, although we're starting to use SAS to build some of the unique custom requests that involve multiple steps."

 Florida DOC – Facts & Figures

 One of the major challenges faced by the department is the allocation of scarce program resources to a huge inmate population in need of services.

 To address this challenge, the DOC developed a risk and needs assessment tool called the Corrections Integrated Needs Assessment System.
 Its purpose is to identify inmates who are most in need of programs and ensure they receive priority ranking for program enrollment.

 The DOC's research group also developed a model to predict inmate recidivism based on inmate characteristics captured in DOC databases.
 This model identifies higher-risk inmates who would benefit the most from program intervention.
 Survival analysis and logistic regression techniques in SAS were used to develop these models using data on thousands of inmates and hundreds of data elements.